2000–01 Portland Trail Blazers season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Wallace was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team.
 Smith also finished tied in sixth place in Sixth Man of the Year voting, while Wells finished tied in ninth place in Most Improved Player voting.

-In the 2001 NBA playoffs, the Trail Blazers faced off against the defending NBA champion Los Angeles Lakers in the Western Conference First Round, the same team they had pushed to the brink the year before in the Western Conference Finals.
-However, without Wells, who was out due to a season-ending knee injury sustained during the final month of the regular season, they were unable to do nearly as well this time, as the Lakers swept them in three straight games on the way to their second consecutive NBA championship, where they defeated the Philadelphia 76ers in five games in the 2001 NBA Finals.
+In the Western Conference First Round of the 2001 NBA playoffs, and for the second consecutive year, the Trail Blazers faced off against the 2nd–seeded, and defending NBA champion Los Angeles Lakers, who won the Pacific Division title, and were led by All-Star center Shaquille O'Neal, All-Star guard Kobe Bryant, and Derek Fisher.
+However, the Trail Blazers were without Wells, who was out due to a season-ending knee injury sustained during the final month of the regular season.
+Without Wells, the Trail Blazers lost the first two games to the Lakers on the road at the Staples Center, before losing Game 3 at home, 99–86 at the Rose Garden Arena, thus losing the series in a three-game sweep.
+The Lakers would advance to the NBA Finals for the second consecutive year, and defeat the Philadelphia 76ers in five games in the 2001 NBA Finals, winning their second consecutive NBA championship.

-Following the season, head coach Mike Dunleavy was fired after four seasons with the Trail Blazers, and was replaced by former 76ers All-Star guard Maurice Cheeks.
-Meanwhile, Smith was traded to the San Antonio Spurs, while Strickland signed as a free agent with the Miami Heat, Greg Anthony was traded to the Chicago Bulls, Stacey Augmon signed with the Charlotte Hornets, and Sabonis and Detlef Schrempf both retired; however, Sabonis would return for the 2002–03 season.
+The Trail Blazers finished third in the NBA in home-game attendance, with an attendance of 831,376 at the Rose Garden Arena during the regular season.
+Following the season, head coach Mike Dunleavy was fired after four seasons with the Trail Blazers, while Smith was traded to the San Antonio Spurs, Strickland signed as a free agent with the Miami Heat, Anthony was traded to the Chicago Bulls, Augmon signed with the Charlotte Hornets, and Sabonis and Detlef Schrempf both retired; however, Sabonis would return for the 2002–03 season.